linhnde/quiz-data-processing/README.md

 def gcs_read(bucket_name, blob_name, j_load=False):
     """
-    Read a blob from GCS using file-like IO.
+    Read a blob from GCS.
     Default use readlines() for text file.
     Change `j_load` to True if json.load() is used for reading clean JSON file.
     """